rss2023-9/website/assets/posts/about_us.md

 <span class="image left about">![](assets/images/about/asherif.jpeg)</span>

-**Abdurahman Sherif** is a junior at MIT studying Computer Science and Engineering.
-He is currently president of the MIT Muslim Students Association.
+**Abdurahman Sherif** is a junior from Houston, TX studying Electrical Engineering and Computer Science.
+He has previously done UROPs in the MIT Mechatronics Lab and holds an interest in machine learning and autonomous systems.
+In his free time he enjoys playing and watching soccer and basketball.

 <br>
 <br>